 The NHTSA has received opposition from some organizations, like the Rubber Manufacturers Association (RMA), which is the national trade association for the rubber products industry.
 The RMA issued a press release in 2009 stating that, "Allegations that there is a correlation between tire performance and chronological tire age are unfounded and unsupported by data" [source: Rubber Manufacturers Association].
 While other car parts and factors may play a role in tire failure, there are many manufacturers including Porsche, Toyota, Ford, Chrysler and BMW who strongly recommend replacing all tires, including the spare, after six years regardless of use or tread wear [source: National Highway Traffic Safety Administration].
 The NHTSA is continually studying car part information and the dangers of older tires to provide consumers with more specific data on this issue.

-For more about tires and other auto part information, follow the links on the next page.
+For more about tires and other auto part information, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing